-Data derived from both desktop/online resources and field studies where access was granted.
+- 1. Estimates provided are current as of July 2022.
+All information is subject to change. - 2.
+Data derived from both desktop/online resources and field studies where access was granted. - 3.
 Environmental Constraints Matrix will be updated as design continues, environmental technical reports are approved, and field evaluations continue.
-Alternative is within range of and contains suitable habitat for listed species.